-In almost any place in Vietnam you can take a bus or rent a motorbike
+In almost any place in Vietnam you can travel by bus or rent a motorbike.

 For the most remote areas really the best way to get there is to rent or buy a motorbike in a town.
 If you are on a guided tour and finances are not a problem, well you probably can get by without a bike.
 The best advice I can give you is that It is important to ask and talk with the people! you will find people helpful – “Everybody knows everything.“

-UBER – alternative taxi service for less than half price
+GRAB or Go-Jek – alternative taxi services for less than half price.

-• in Vietnam you can use Uber in Hanoi and Ho Chi Minh city
+- in Vietnam you can use Grab and GoJek in Hanoi and Ho Chi Minh City (more information on websites)

 Motorbike or scooter is the most widely used means of transport in Vietnam.